s-process Enirchment of Ultrafaint Dwarf Galaxies

-The high Ba abundances in UFDs may be the evidence of multiple {\it r-}process origins.
-Recent observations reveal that [Ba/Fe] does not increase as [Fe/H] increases for stars in MW with $-2.0 < $ [Fe/H] $ < -1.5$, suggesting that {\it s-}process yields from AGB stars do not contribute to stars with [Fe/H] $ < -1.5$ \citep{2020Matsuno_no_sprocess}.
-However, the [Eu/Ba] of their sample stars is lower than the value predicted by {\it r-}process nucleosynthesis.
-This may suggest that there are some {\it s-}process events which produce Ba with a delay-time similar to the timescale of the metal enrichment leading to [Fe/H] $\sim -1.5$.
-An interesting test of this possibility would be to measure or place constraints on Eu abundances for stars with measured Ba abundances in UFDs, so that we can identify the main contributors of Ba as originating from the {\it r-} or {\it s-}processes.
+Considering the observed Ba abundances of these UFD stars, an additional source of Ba is required that is not operating an {\it s}-process and not a prolific {\it r}-process.
+This leaves room for another {\it r}-process source with lower yields.
+Recent observations reveal that [Ba/Fe] of MW stars does not increase with [Fe/H] in the range of $-2.0 < $ [Fe/H] $ < -1.5$, suggesting that {\it s-}process yields from AGB stars do not contribute to chemical evolution for stars formed with [Fe/H] $ < -1.5$ \citep{2020Matsuno_no_sprocess}.
+However, the [Ba/Eu] of these sample stars is higher than the value predicted by the main {\it r-}process nucleosynthesis.
+This may suggest some {\it s-}process events which produce Ba with a delay-time similar to the timescale of the metal enrichment leading to [Fe/H] $\sim -1.5$.
+An interesting test of this possibility would be to measure or place strong constraints on Eu abundances for stars with measurements of Ba abundances in UFDs, so that we can identify the main contributors of Ba as originating from either the {\it r-} or {\it s-}process(es).